PaulTreanor/fs2md/README.md

 # fs2md

 A tiny CLI that walks a folder (recursively, by default) and dumps every accepted file into **one** Markdown document—perfect for pasting straight into an LLM.
+The output includes a visual file tree followed by the contents of each file.

 ---